Become a member of WSU's nationally award-winning news organization

 Are the Students Paid?

-Students who work for The Signpost receive a stipend and, depending upon eligibility and position, a tuition waiver.
-Signpost staff members also have the option of receiving college credit by taking a related class, Comm 3890A.
+Students who contribute to The Signpost may receive a partial or full tuition waiver.
+Signpost staff members also have the option of receiving college credit by taking a related class, Comm 3890.
 While many of the staffers are Communication majors, positions are open to all students across campus.